Tiduszk/SonaniOCR/README.md

     - For CPU-only TensorFlow run the following command: pip intall tensorflow

-1. Intall the other required libraries by running the following commands:
+1. Install the other required libraries by running the following commands:
     ``` bash
         pip install keras
         pip install pillow